 Best things to do in Amman

 The city’s highlight is Amman Citadel – the view of the city from here is incredible.
 Then go cafe-hopping in Rainbow street.
 Grab some Falafels at Old souk downtown.
 Explore Al Baland for some souvenir shopping or window shopping.

 The beige painted town changes its colour to golden yellow as the sun is about to set.
 Why is it painted Beige?
 Next day when we asked Yusuf – “The rich who live on the hills use the stones for building and cladding, which are available in plenty.
 It works well for the Jordan summer heat too.
 One who can not afford the stones, paint it with similar colour paint” Those houses looked like Lego blocks of the same colour stagged together.

-The Hercules obsession –
+The Hercules Temple.

 As an architect, I had read and heard so many stories of Roman cities and their gods.
-I admire Hercules more after Dwayne Johnson’s Hercule movie in 2014.
+I admire Hercules even more after Dwayne Johnson’s Hercule movie in 2014.
 So being there at the ruins of the temple -took me back in time imagined him walking down the steps with the Lion skin on his chest!
 Wait-

 It is a temple dedicated to him, not where he lived or was born.
 Hercules did not walk on the exact steps where I was standing on that day.
 Did Hercules exist in reality, or is he a mythical Demi-god?

 Oh ya, this was the time for me to click some pictures of details of Corinthian columns to teach my pupils back home in India.

-Cafe hopping in Amman
+2. Go Cafe hopping in Amman

 It didn’t any longer realise how expensive Jordan was after seeing the Menus in nearby cafes!
 A meal for two in a regular restaurant would cost a minimum of 15JD, more than 1500 INR!
 So we kept looking for smaller cafes- The prices were lower, but we weren’t ready to pay 2JD for a coffee.